wokis/php-json-geoip/README.md

 At this time there is no request limit in place, please don't abuse the service.

+## Cross Origin Resource Sharing
+The API supports Cross Origin Resource Sharing (CORS) for AJAX requests.
+You can read the [CORS W3C working draft](http://www.w3.org/TR/cors/), or the [enable cross-origin resource sharing](http://enable-cors.org/) website.

 ## Requirements
 This code requires PHP 5.4 or greater.
 Older versions of PHP are not supported.

 [bcmath](http://www.php.net/manual/en/intro.bc.php) is required for the MaxMind reader class.

 ## Dependencies
+It's recommended to use [Composer](http://getcomposer.org) to install the required dependencies.

 [MaxMind DB Reader PHP API](https://github.com/maxmind/MaxMind-DB-Reader-php)